Discourse is the 100% open source discussion platform built for the next decade of the Internet. It works as:

 Discourse is a from-scratch reboot, an attempt to reimagine what a modern, sustainable, fully open-source Internet discussion platform should be today – both from a technology standpoint and a sociology standpoint.

-The act of participating in a discussion should fundamentally feel good in a way that it currently does not on all existing forums and mailing lists.
-It should be fun to have discussions with other human beings, not a chore, or something that's barely tolerable.
+Discussion shouldn't be complicated, confusing, or a chore.
+Participating in a conversation online should fundamentally feel good in a way that it currently does not on existing forums and mailing lists.
+It should be fun to jump in and have discussions with other human beings who are passionate about the same stuff as you.

 - Internet Explorer 10+